 We know there’s a lot of negativity around pumpkin spice, ranging from bewilderment to its seemingly iron-clad position in food-trends-that-won’t-die, to downright scorn.
 On the one hand, we get it.
 Does the world really need pumpkin-spiced cereal, protein bars, almonds, yogurt and peanut butter (all things we have for real seen at the grocery store)?
 But, on the other hand … pumpkin cider can be really and truly delicious.

 A good pumpkin cider must start with good cider, yes?
-That’s why we’ve got big hopes for Ash & Elm Cider Co.’s Autumntide, its fall seasonal pumpkin cider, made with real pumpkin and a smooth blend of spices, coming in at 6.5% ABV.
+That’s why we’ve got big hopes for Ash & Elm Cider Co.’s Autumntide, its fall seasonal pumpkin cider, made with real pumpkin and a smooth blend of hand-ground baking spices, coming in at 6.5% ABV.
 Like all of Ash & Elm’s wares, the base cider is made from 100% pure apple juice, sourced from family farms in Indiana and Michigan.
 Try it in cans, or by the glass in its Indianapolis tasting room, where Autumntide just debuted last Friday, or look for it in bars and liquor stores across the state.

-Though this very-limited release came out in mid-August, it appears as if Awestruck Ciders Hometown Homicider is still available for purchase through its Facebook page in 750ml bottles.
+Though this very-limited release came out in mid-August, it appears as if Awestruck Ciders Hometown Homicider is still available for purchase through its online shop in 750ml bottles.
 This creepily-named, barrel-aged cider blends pumpkin flesh and toasted spices and weighs in at 6.8% ABV.
 Fun fact: All Awestruck Ciders are made with 100% New York apples, are gluten-free (obvi) and, as of 2015, are also completely vegan!

 West Virginia’s Swilled Dog Hard Cider is getting in on the gourd action with its newly-released Pumpkin Patch cider.
 This fall seasonal is a blend of tart and sweet apples kicked up with fresh pumpkin and chai tea spices.
 Suggested pairings include: football, bonfires and hayrides.
-Shop for 750ml bottles on Swilled Dog’s website, or find six-packs at your favorite cider retailer in West Virginia and Virginia.
+Shop for 750ml bottles on Swilled Dog’s webshop, or find six-packs at your favorite cider retailer in West Virginia and Virginia.